 In case assets cease to be subject to wealth or property tax of natural persons because they were transferred to a legal person or a trust, and wealth or property tax does not apply to the beneficial owner (i.e. wealth or property tax does not apply to the beneficial interest), the natural person as transferor of the assets shall pay tax in the ratio of 3.5% of the value of the contribution.
 Endowments made by settlors having their tax residence abroad are not subject to endowment tax in FL.
-In addition to the above-mentioned tax at a state level of 3.5%, there will be a surcharge for the community of 3.5% multiplied by 150% to 250%; consequently, the maximum endowment tax is 10.5%.
+In addition to the mentioned state-level tax set at 3.5%, there will be a surcharge for the community of 3.5% multiplied by 150% to 250%; consequently, the maximum endowment tax is 10.5%.